 In addition to class work, students acquire language skills through individualized learning and research projects with professors, field experiences, campus programs, internships and study abroad opportunities.
-24 semester hours of credit at 200 level or higher are required for a Spanish minor.
-SPA 250/251 may not be counted toward the minor.
+Twenty-four semester hours of credit at 200 level or higher are required for a Spanish minor.
+SPT 250/251 may not be counted toward the minor.

 Students are encouraged to participate in international study and travel experiences.
 Opportunities include summer study programs in Spain, travel-study courses to countries such as Costa Rica, semester- and year-long programs in Mexico and other countries, as well as numerous other study abroad options.